roryquennev/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

+- _TODO: What aspect of security do load balancers protect?
+What is the advantage of a jump box?_ *************************************************
 Load balancing ensures that the application will have high availability, in addition to restricting access to the network.
-In addition, the load utilizing the load balancer ensures that server response times are minimized and achive maximum throughput.
-Efficiency and availability are two objectives that can be met here.
+With our load balancer, response times are minimized and maximum throughput is achieved.
+Efficiency and availability are two objectives that can be met here, mitigating the risks associated with denial of service attacks and being able to compensate should a server become compromised.
+Naturally, these risks are not reduced completely.

-On the other hand, using our Jump-Box-Provisioner as the only virtual machine that can directly access other machines on the network ensures access to the network is restricted/minimized (as much as possible)
+On the other hand, using our Jump-Box-Provisioner as the only virtual machine that can directly access other machines on the network ensures access to the network is kept minimized and no machine, beyond the webservers hosting the DVWA, can be foreseeably accessed by an outside machine.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+Filebeat will collect the logs and forward them to Elasticsearch and, similarly, Metricbeat will record the metrics and statistics and forward them to the same destination.

 The configuration details of each machine may be found below.